 However, the redemptive element of the San Jose Flea Market is found in another part of the flea market: the Farmers Market Avenue, which stretches a quarter-mile through the market and features aisles filled with local vendors selling fruits and vegetables from California farmers.

 As you get deeper into the heart of the market, things get more interesting: you will discover huge stalls where vendors prepare "on demand" fresh fruit juices (mango, horchata, watermelon, orange) and even offer fresh fruit samples to passersby.
 Do not forget to ask for a taste of the cayenne pepper covered pineapple!

-Some people say that the farmers market at the San Jose Flea Market is more like an outdoor market, since the majority of the fruits/vegetables sold there, are not locally grown nor organic.
-But all in all this market is a great place to come and kill time or shop for necessities.
-So don't forget to bring a big hefty bag to carry all the items you purchase.
-One of those rolling carts would be preferable if you are planning to purchase a lot.
+Some people say the farmers market is more like an outdoor market because the majority of the fruits/vegetables sold there are not locally grown or organic.
+But overall, this market is a great place to come and kill time or do some basic shopping.
+So don't forget to bring a big bag to carry all the items you buy.
+One of those rolling carts would be best if you plan on buying a lot.

 Message this Marketplace

 This contact form is available only for logged in users.